 Pregnancy fitness is a little different to non-pregnant fitness.
 You will be performing a marathon of birthing ahead, but you are not training for a running marathon.
 Your body's needs are quite different.
 So a little adjustment of your fitness expectations is in order.
 During pregnancy you do not want to be doing high impact workouts or raising the body temperature too high either, as both of these could adversely affect your body and your baby.
 And you might also be surprised that pregnancy yoga stretches must be very controlled.
 While you have hormones present in the body that encourage connective tissue to relax, you also do not want to be taking over advantage of this by doing extreme stretching as that may result in injury.
 For the job in hand, growing a baby, and preparing for birth, you will require strength of body and mind.
 Yoga is perfect for this kind of pregnancy fitness.

 The best prenatal yoga will certainly be great for birth preparation.
 You will be guided in the perfect poses for creating optimum conditions for birthing in a physical sense.
 You will learn breathing techniques and chants that many women have reported back were fabulous support during labour.
 You will even learn pregnancy yoga poses that might be employed during labour.
-If you can get along to a prenatal yoga for couples session, which we offer quarterly, even better.
-We can never give guarantees as birthing is notoriously unpredictable, however you will give yourself a great chance for a normal delivery with pregnancy yoga.
-While we would never suggest you skip any birth classes that are offered to you, our new mothers often report back to us that what they learnt in their pregnancy yoga classes was more valuable than their birthing class.
+If you find a prenatal yoga for couples session, even better.
+There are no guarantees as birthing is notoriously unpredictable, however you will give yourself a great chance for a normal delivery with pregnancy yoga.
+While we would never suggest you skip any birth classes that are offered to you, new mothers often report that what they learnt in their pregnancy yoga classes was more valuable than their birthing class.
 The best lesson might be learning to be present in the moment no matter what is unfolding, and discovering how to love the birthing experience you have rather than being focused on having the birthing experience you love.

 Absolutely!
-Many of the pregnant ladies who come to our prenatal yoga classes are coming to do yoga for the first time.
+Many of the pregnant ladies who attend prenatal yoga classes are coming to do yoga for the first time.
 Maternity yoga classes are a great time to learn the new skills of yoga as classes are often a little smaller.
 Your teacher should be a very well trained pre-natal teacher with a generalist training too and she will be able to guide you.
-Our teachers are expert teachers in yoga for beginners, yoga for pregnant women, yoga for women in general, antenatal yoga classes and mother and baby yoga.
-So even if you have never been to a yoga class before you can feel confident going along to pregnancy yoga.
 You do not need a special class of pregnancy yoga for beginners.
 You are better off in the prenatal class than in a general beginners class as your needs in pregnancy are really special.

 There are many reasons why a women might feel some anxiety, lose sleep and feel a bit down during pregnancy.
 It is a big time of change in a woman's life, in her relationships and her body.
 And as baby grows there is that old thing of baby liking to wake up and play football while you are trying to get to sleep.
 This too shall pass, but in the meantime, yoga can definitely offer some help.
 Not only is prenatal yoga a maternal fitness class, it is also a pregnancy relaxation class.
 Techniques like breathing practices and meditation are wonderful tools for mental health and you will learn strategies to help deal with anxiety and tiredness.